5 ways to keep dogs cool on hot days

 Leaving dogs unattended in hot cars is the single biggest cause of heat stroke.
 This is due to the lack of air circulation and the immense heat.

-If you're travelling with your dog on a hot day, be sure to use aircon to keep the car cool, and provide your dog with plenty of water during the journey.
+If you're travelling with your dog on a hot day, be sure to use air conditioning to keep the car cool, and provide your dog with plenty of water during the journey.
 Take regular breaks too, so they can get some shade and fresh air.

 Read more: Driving with dogs: a guide to dog car travel.

 Avoid exercising your dog during the hottest parts of the day - usually between 11am and 4pm.
-During this time, try to keep them indoors where it's cool and shaded, and where they have access to clean, fresh water.
+During this time, try to keep them indoors where it's cool and shaded, and where they have access to a bowl of fresh drinking water.
+Nice cool water will help to keep them hydrated.

 Watch out for baking hot concrete too.
-During particularly hot summer days, concrete pavements and roads can get so hot that they actually burn dogs' paws!
+During particularly hot summer days, concrete pavements and roads can get so hot that they actually burn dogs' paw pads!

 To check if a surface is safe, place the back of your hand onto it - if you can't keep it there for more than 5 seconds, it's definitely too hot for your dog.